Stevens Point Area School District Transition Services

 What is the PTP (Postsecondary Transition Plan)?

-The PTP is a part of the IEP that focus on transition.
-A PTP is written with the IEP team, which includes the student, when a student is 13 turning 14 during the timeframe of the IEP.
-The Wisconsin Department of Public Instruction (WDPI) developed a web-based Postsecondary Transition Plan (PTP) that will assist school districts to document the post high school transition requirements while meeting individual student needs.
+The PTP is a part of the IEP that focuses on transition.
+A PTP is written with the IEP team, which includes the student, when a student is 13, turning 14 during the timeframe of the IEP.
+The Wisconsin Department of Public Instruction (WDPI) developed a web-based Postsecondary Transition Plan (PTP) that will assist school districts in documenting the post high school transition requirements while meeting individual student needs.
 The PTP guides the IEP team through the transition process by asking a set of questions relating to post-secondary goals in the area of education/training, employment, and independent living, when applicable.
 The PTP will be created during the IEP team meeting with input from all team members, including the student and family.
 More information on the PTP, can be found at: Family's and Student's Guide to the PTP.

 The WiTransition App can be used to assist you in preparing for the transition portion of your student's IEP meeting.
 This app may also be used with your student prior to the meeting to learn about their transition goals.